scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 .. class:: abstract

-   We propose an Open Source low code / no code tool suite for data science supporting rapid prototyping with visual editing and jupyter notebooks, seamless scaling during development and deployment (including GPU), pre-build components for various business domains, support for the complete python and R tooling including Apache Spark, TensorFlow, PyTorch, pandas and scikit-learn, straightforward extensibility (anything which runs in a Docker container), reproducibility of work, data lineage and collaboration support.
+   We propose an Open Source low-code / no-code tool suite for data science supporting rapid prototyping with visual editing and jupyter notebooks, seamless scaling during development and deployment (including GPU), pre-build components for various business domains, support for the complete python and R tooling including Apache Spark, TensorFlow, PyTorch, pandas and scikit-learn, straightforward extensibility (anything which runs in a Docker container), reproducibility of work, data lineage and collaboration support.
-   More specifically we provide CLAIMED, the component library for AI, Machine Learning, ETL and Data Science driven by the JupyterLab extension "Elyra Pipeline Editor", a framework agnostic Low Code pipeline editor currently supporting local execution, Airflow and KubeFlow.
+   More specifically we provide CLAIMED, the component library for AI, Machine Learning, ETL and Data Science driven by the JupyterLab extension "Elyra Pipeline Editor", a framework agnostic low-code pipeline editor currently supporting local execution, Airflow and Kubeflow.
-   To exemplify its use,
-   we show an exemplary workflow composed exclusively from components in CLAIMED, to train, evaluate and deploy a deep learning model that determines if CT scans are positive for COVID-19 [covidata]_.
+   To exemplify its use, we constructed a workflow composed exclusively from components in CLAIMED, to train, evaluate and deploy a deep learning model, that determines if CT scans are positive for COVID-19 [covidata]_.